Thomas Rainsborough: Second English Civil War and death

 Rainsborough now moved onto the siege of Pontefract Castle, one of the last remaining Royalist strongholds.
 On the night of 29 October, four men broke into his house in nearby Doncaster, allegedly hoping to exchange him for the Royalist cavalry leader, Marmaduke Langdale.
 Rainsborough resisted and was dragged outside into the street, where he was killed, despite calling for help.
 In March 1649, the Leveller John Lilburne published a tract titled The Second Part of England's New Chaines Discovered, which among other things accused the Council of Officers of involvement in Rainsborough's death.
 A contemporary Parliamentary investigation dismissed the idea, while later historians have found no evidence to support such a theory.

 After a funeral ceremony organised by his brother William and attended by around 3,000 Leveller sympathisers, Rainsborough was buried next to his father at St John's Church, Wapping.
 Parliament granted his widow Margaret his arrears of pay, amounting to over £1,300, along with an annual pension of £200 per year; a few years later, she also received lands in Somerset and Lancashire.
 His death was the subject of a 1648 ballad titled Colonell Rainsborowes ghost.

 In May 2013, a plaque commemorating Rainsborough was unveiled by Cllr Rania Khan, historian and writer John Rees and former MP Tony Benn at St John's church.

+Fictional portrayal

 Rainsborough is portrayed by Michael Fassbender in the Channel 4 drama The Devil's Whore.

 He plays a minor but crucial role in the historical novel Traitor's Field, by Robert Wilton, published in 2013.